 - The most common criminal activities throughout Sarajevo are armed robberies, residential break-ins, vehicle break-ins and thefts, and pick-pocketing.

 - Be alert at all times, especially after dark and in locations frequented by foreigners, such as cafés and restaurants.

 - Take normal precautions to protect your property from theft and exercise common sense personal security measures, such as traveling in groups and staying in well-lighted areas after dark.

 - Avoid carrying large sums of money.

-Most locals in Bosnia and Herzegovina do not use backpacks.
-People wearing backpacks tend to attract the attention of pickpockets who quite easily gain access to backpacks without the owners’ knowledge.
-See the Department of State and the FBI pages for information on scams.
+- People wearing backpacks stand out and attract the attention of pickpockets who easily gain access without the owners’ knowledge.

 Victims of Crime: